CharredPicks

 That said, gas grills excel at convenience and temperature control.
 If you're grilling burgers on a Tuesday night after work, gas gets you cooking in 10 minutes versus the 20-30 minutes charcoal requires.
 For beginners who struggle with temperature management, gas grills offer more predictable results.

-If you're shopping for a gas grill on a budget, check out our roundup of the best gas grills under $300.
-You can absolutely cook excellent burgers without breaking the bank.
+If you're still shopping around, check out our guide on charcoal vs gas vs pellet grills to help you decide what's right for your situation.
+For budget-conscious grillers, our roundup of the best gas grills under $300 shows you can absolutely cook excellent burgers without breaking the bank.

 Cheese, Toppings, and Assembly Strategy